rishi-s8/gossip-mean/README.md

   - Supports correlated dropouts where a node's previous state affects its current dropout probability.
 - **Customizable Simulation**: Configure the number of nodes, number of iterations, and the frequency of output statistics.
 - **Reproducibility**: Option to set a random seed for consistent results across runs.
+- **Interactive Web Interface**: A Gradio-based UI for running simulations with real-time visualization.

 ## Installation

-The script requires Python 3.x and uses standard libraries along with `numpy`.
+The script requires Python 3.x and uses standard libraries along with `numpy`, `matplotlib`, and `gradio`.
 To set up your environment, you can follow these steps:

 1. **Clone the repository**:
    ```bash